mark-when/docs/syntax/header.md

   - \*
 ```

-Lack of an `edit` line indicates that no one besides the owner can edit it.
+Lack of an `edit` entry indicates that no one besides the owner can edit it.

 ## Tags